If you are

 We are really looking forward to this year’s festivals and we are making a conscious effort as a family to be more eco-friendly.
 To read our top tips on how to have a more sustainable festival season click here!

-Disclaimer: We are attending WildSide Festival as a press trip.
+Disclosure: We have been invited to attend WildSide Festival as part of their press team.
 Tickets are being gifted in return for blog coverage, a review of the event and promotion across my social media channels.

 All images are credited to Derbyshire Wildlife Trust ©